pghvlaans/sbotools/README.md

 ## Most Recent Changes
 #### Post-Release
   * sboupgrade: Accept -A for --all-plus-failures.
+  * Util.pm: Reset the color at the end of colored lines, not afterwards.

 #### 4.3 - 2026-07-31
   * {Build,Download}.pm: Properly handle failed downloads when continuing.